 From the Food Network comes Katie’s Twisted Tea made with tea, lemonade, vodka and mint.

 What’s a New England Iced Tea you ask?
-This Long Island Iced Tea variation (left) adds some cranberry juice for a classic New England taste.
+This Long Island Iced Tea variation (right) adds some cranberry juice for a classic New England taste.

 The Spruce Eats offers 11 delicious recipes using a variety of teas and alcohol.
 Enjoy a twist on the classic Martini, a gin based Royal Tea, a bourbon based Kentucky Sweet Tea and 8 other recipes!